Mueller Lab Members

 Dr. Casey A. Mueller

 Associate Professor, PI Casey began her faculty position at CSUSM in Fall 2015.
-Her research focuses on the fundamental concepts of phenotypic plasticity and critical windows during development.
+Her research focuses on the fundamental concepts of phenotypic plasticity and development-environment interactions.
 She is fascinated by how physiological systems develop, interact and respond to the environment and how developmental physiology influences animals later in life.
 Casey is enjoying working with students at CSUSM to answer a broad range of questions in the realm of comparative developmental physiology.
 You can read about her past research experiences here |

 Lab Alumni